Staff

 513-556-0857

-Jaime Bonecutter is a Junior Research Associate with UCCI.
+Jaime Bonecutter is a Research Associate with UCCI.
 She earned a Master of Science degree in Criminal Justice in 2017 from UC after receiving a Bachelor of Science degree in Criminal Justice from UC in 1999.
-She has worked in the field of Corrections for over 21 years.
+She has worked in the field of Corrections for over 23 years.
 At UCCI, she is a trainer in the ORAS, OYAS, LS/CMI and the YLS/CMI risk assessments, various Cognitive Behavioral Interventions curricula, and the Correctional Program Checklist.
 During her time at UC, she has assisted with the development of the CBI-IFR and CBI-IPV curricula and has served as a project manager.

 Headshot of Jennifer Scott